Rick's Free Auto Repair Advice

 Overheated brake rotor

-Here are the melting temps of cast iron brake rotors
+What are the melting temps of brake rotors?

 In order for a brake rotor to warp, it must soften.
-You’d have to generate brake temperatures of 2,000°F to cause warp.
+You’d have to generate brake temperatures of at last 1,800°F to cause warp.
 If that happened, you’d also see rotor discoloration and brake pad destruction.

 Brake rotor temperature distribution